JSumlin/FoodSaverPlus/README.md

 10).
 Implement Browse filters (Low priority)

 11).
 Make aspects of the pages change based on if a user is signed in (Low priority)

+COMPLETED:

+1).
+Store sign up functionality is operational.
+Google Maps API elements not included.

+2).
+Users may now sign in.
+How being signed in affects site has not been implemented.